Next Generation Anti Virus (NGAV) settings

 Endpoint monitoring settings

-When enabled, Coro monitors active processes for known and potential threats, and blocks processes that exhibit suspicious behavior.
+When enabled, Coro monitors active processes for known and potential threats, and terminates processes that exhibit suspicious behavior.

 Processes that are not explicitly allowlisted are displayed on the Allow/Block list as Blocked, see Endpoint Security Allow/Block list.